tminhduc2811/Task-Management/README.md

 docker-compose up --build # Force to build frontend

-# If build & run successfully, the application is available at localhost:5000
+# If build & run successfully, the application will be available at localhost:5000

 ```